 |Interview process description:

-The training program is committed to the recruitment of culturally and ethnically diverse interns.
+The training program is committed to the recruitment of interns from unddeprresented groups and interns committed to socially responsive training.
 We encourage inquiries and applications from all qualified individuals.
 Applications will be accepted from doctoral candidates who are currently enrolled in an APA or CPA accredited PhD. or PsyD program in Clinical, Counseling, or School Psychology.

 Prior to application all applicants are expected to have completed the following training experiences: